pauljrognon/bse-python-brushup-2022/materials.md

 On this page I will be posting and updating lectures, exercises and materials for the current year brushup.

+## How to complete the tests
+To complete the test:
+1. Accept the assignment.
+2. Clone the repository to your local machine using `git clone`.
+3. Complete the exercises\[.R / .py\] script.
+4. Add, commit and push your changes using `git` commands.
+5. Check that your push is successful.
+6. You can see the autograder result in the "Actions" tab in your GitHub repo.
+You will see a "workflow" with a message of your commit, just press it.

+*ATTENTION:* do not use `setwd()` in your code in R.

 ## Shell (Command Line Interfaces)
 Have a look at the shell exercises [here](https://classroom.github.com/a/3d8BeanH).